-Thursday was the busiest day yet in Seoul, all showing.
+Thursday was the busiest day yet in Seoul, with some of the week’s most well-known talents, like Pushbutton and SJYP, all showing.
 Plus, Yoon Chun Ho of YCH had a buzzy debut outing, with plenty of K-Pop starlets sitting front row for his first-ever solo show at Seoul Fashion Week.

 The day kicked off with Vlades, a men’s and women’s brand with a goth-rocker sensibility.
 The collection by Moo Yeol Choi was minimal in terms of the color palette, limited to almost all black-and-white looks save for one gray ensemble.
 But it was full of thoughtful detailing, like carefully placed zipper finishes and unexpected asymmetrical cuts on the leather jackets.
 (A clear dash of inspiration here from past collections by Rick Owens.)
 The result was elevated—the collection as a whole looked like one of the most expensive ones of the week.
 The black leather men’s pants with zipper detailing down the sides, as well as a black velvet bomber jacket were two of the collection’s major standouts.